 American nurse Laura Minard: “Vaccines are meant to cause inflammation in the body, so that we can get an antibody response and we have no idea what that inflammatory initial response does long-term to the body.
 What I’m most concerned with, is there is no long-term safety profile, it’s only been 8 months.”
 Minard’s remarks are especially relevant considering that autoimmune response is what causes severe and long-lasting covid.

 Further, the signal of severe covid disease is copious antibodies.
 People who are likely to develop severe covid may quickly show elevated antibody counts.
-Using antibodies as the indicator of potential vaccine efficacy may be grossly misleading.
+Using antibodies as the indicator of potential vaccine efficacy may be grossly misleading – especially considering that covid is essentially a disease caused by an overactive immune system, notably copious antibody production.

 All vaccines work on the same basic principle.
 A certain part or all of a virus is presented to the human immune system, prompting it to produce antibodies which fight against infection.
 Traditionally, vaccines used live, weakened forms of a virus – a technique with drawbacks which can backfire.